 At the same time, planning and design continued on the west side of the corridor.
 WSDOT and its regional partners launched the Seattle Community Design Process, a series of public design workshops for the new SR 520 highway between I-5 and the west end of the floating bridge.
 By the end of 2012, this process encompassed seven public open houses, three new Portage Bay Bridge designs, two lid options for the Montlake interchange, and more than 1,600 public comments.

-The environmental impact statement process identified a number of natural and historical resources that cannot be avoided with the preferred option and require mitigation.
-Lake Washington shoreline will be improved in Washington Park and the Union Bay Natural Area to mitigate for loss of habitat in the project area.
-To mitigate for the impacts to cultural and historic resources in the neighborhoods on the west side of the lake, WSDOT has committed to carrying out several projects.
+The environmental impact statement process identified a number of natural and historical resources that could not be avoided with the preferred option and required mitigation.
+WSDOT identified shoreline improvements along Lake Washington – in Washington Park and the Union Bay Natural Area – to mitigate for loss of habitat in the project area.
+To mitigate for the impacts to cultural and historic resources in the neighborhoods on the west side of the lake, WSDOT committed to carrying out several other projects as well.

-Pontoon construction is the first SR 520 construction project to begin, launching in Aberdeen in February 2011.
-Crews constructed a 4-acre casting basin at a site on the banks of the Chehalis River in Grays Harbor County where they will ultimately build 33 pontoons.
+Pontoon construction was the first SR 520 construction project to begin, launching in Aberdeen in February 2011.
+Crews constructed a 4-acre casting basin at a site on the banks of the Chehalis River in Grays Harbor County, where 33 pontoons would be built.
+Crews also constructed pontoons in Tacoma under a separate contract.

-Eastside construction launched in April 2011, when crews began work to expand SR 520 to six lanes from Medina to Bellevue, along with three new community-connecting lids across the highway, eight fish-friendly culverts, and other transportation and environmental upgrades.
+Eastside construction launched in April 2011 when crews began work to expand SR 520 to six lanes from Medina to Bellevue, and build three new community-connecting lids across the highway, eight fish-friendly culverts, and other transportation and environmental upgrades.

 In 2012, construction for the new floating bridge started.
-In August, the first new SR 520 bridge pontoon was towed through the Hiram M. Chittenden Locks in Ballard.
-A total of nine were floated in Lake Washington in 2012.
-Crews are actively joining pontoons together, and installing bridge piers and roadway decks as the new floating bridge takes shape.
+In August 2012, the first new SR 520 bridge pontoon was towed through the Hiram M. Chittenden Locks in Ballard.
+Crews joined 77 pontoons together, installed bridge piers and roadway decks, and completed numerous other elements on the new floating bridge before it opened to traffic in April 2016.

-The next major effort for SR 520 begins in 2014, with construction planned for the north half of the new west approach bridge, connecting the floating bridge to the Montlake area.
+The next major effort for SR 520 began in 2014, with the start of construction of the north half of the new west approach bridge, connecting the floating bridge to the Montlake area.
+Following completion of this bridge in 2017, WSDOT continued moving west, with reconstruction of the SR 520 corridor between Lake Washington and I-5 kicking off in 2018.